With real estate markets weakening and prices leveling off, it’s more important than ever to preserve equity when

 Government statistics released over the last month clearly indicate the best days of the housing recovery are behind us.
 2018 was the weakest year of the past three in terms of home sales.

 In January, existing home sales fell to their lowest level while median prices grew by only 3% annually for their second month in a row — the weakest performance since May 2012 when the market was still recovering from the crash.

 What’s more, a recent University of Michigan survey shows that consumers are now less likely to buy a home than at any time in the last decade.

 Economists cite several reasons for the market jitters.
 Although interest rates have come down some, in November they hit their highest level in seven years.
 The stock market has been very volatile.
 And there’s still uncertainty over how badly the just-ended federal government shutdown will hurt U.S. economic growth and for how long.

 Other factors weigh on consumers’ minds as well.
 Last year’s federal tax law changes removed the deductibility of local property taxes and reduced the limit for mortgage interest deductions, a particular factor for higher-priced properties.
 Finally, foreign buying interest in the U.S. has fallen in recent months, particularly from the Chinese — impacting coastal city markets like New York and Los Angeles

 REX agents are seeing more sellers reducing prices to stay ahead of any further market deterioration.
-And we’ve been applying our using machine learning tools to help them to select optimal pricing to move their property while maximizing the money sellers keep from the sale by keeping our all-in brokerage fee as low as 2%.
+We’ve been applying our using machine learning tools to help them to select optimal pricing to move their property while maximizing the money sellers keep from the sale by keeping our all-in brokerage fee as low as 2%.